juanli16/Bash-C-CPP/README.md

 # Bash-C
-Small Projects for writing Bash scripts and C programs in COMP206
+Small Projects for writing Bash scripts and C programs